 Jesus honored the Sabbath perfectly in compliance with scripture, but He often got in trouble with the Jewish leaders who persecuted Him because He violated their man-made religious rules–their takanot (pronounced taak-a-note).

-After the resurrection, the apostles, including Paul, continued to honor the scriptural Sabbath day.
-So, in Col 2:16 (and other places) I don’t think Paul was saying not to observe the Hebrew scriptures about the Sabbath.
+After the resurrection, the apostles, including Paul, continued to honor the 7th-day Sabbath.
+So, in Col 2:16 (and other places) Paul was not saying we shouldn’t observe the Hebrew scriptures about the Sabbath.
 Instead, he was saying not to comply with the unscriptural takanot of the Jewish religion.

-Jesus and all the apostles, including Paul, strived to honor the scriptural Sabbath day.
-But, they didn’t follow the additional legalistic requirements that Jewish leaders added to the scriptural requirements.
-Here are a couple examples of such legalistic additions to scripture:
+Jesus and all the apostles, including Paul, honored the scriptural Sabbath day.
+But, they didn’t follow the additional legalistic requirements–the takanot— that Jewish religious leaders added.
+Here are a couple examples of such unscriptural legalisms that still exist today:

 - For many years my son had Hasidic Jewish neighbors in Brooklyn NY.
 Once, he was walking down the street when a young Jewish man asked my son to do him a favor.
 It was the Sabbath and the Jewish family’s apartment was very hot.
 Because it was the Sabbath, the Jewish man wasn’t allowed to adjust the thermostat because that would constitute work on the Sabbath.

-- Another time, my son noticed that every Saturday in NYC, many of the elevators were programmed to automatically stop at every floor.
-He discovered that this was because Jewish people were restricted from pushing an elevator button on the Sabbath.
+- Another time, my son noticed that every Saturday in NYC many of the elevators were programmed to automatically stop at every floor.
+He then discovered this was because Jewish people could climb stairs, but were restricted from pushing an elevator button on the Sabbath.

 This was also Jesus’ attitude.
-He perfectly obeyed all the Sabbath commandments of scripture, but ignored many of the manmade rules and refused to let the Pharisees and Sadducees judge Him for it.
+He perfectly obeyed all the Sabbath commandments of scripture.
+But He ignored their takanot rules and refused to let the Pharisees and Sadducees judge Him for it.

-The weekly 7th-day Sabbath is a type and shadow of what’s to come, when Jesus our Messiah will establish His 1000-year reign on the earth in the 7th millennium.
+The weekly 7th-day Sabbath is a type and shadow of what’s to come.
+Jesus our Messiah will establish His 1000-year reign on the earth in the 7th millennium.

-Until then, let us obey the 4th Commandment, using the weekly Sabbath to rest, fellowship, teach, and remind us of the reality that’s coming.
+Until then, let us obey the 4th Commandment.
+Let us rest on the weekly Sabbath.
+Let us fellowship, teach, and remind ourselves of the reality that’s coming.